tjp77/Group-Project-BlackJack/README.md

 * Organize and clean up code.
 Separate more, so stuff that could be reuseable for other card games is easy to pull out and make use of.

-* ~~continue trying to get other group members to at least do, past the initial planning day and outline below, even so much as accept github contributor invites.
+* ~~continue trying to get other group members to at least do, past the initial planning day and outline below, even so much as accept github contributor invites. ~~

 * continue trying to get other group members to acually contribute code.

+* Learn how to do strike through for text becuase the github page says two ~~ around text should do it but it's not.